githubtraining/training-manual/docs/app_github_events.md

 We recommend having a brief presentation at the beginning of the workshop, along with ways to build excitement (like GitHub stickers and cheat sheets!).
 It's important to introduce enough other organizers at the beginning to help if participants get stuck.

-Since this requires a lot of hardware to be successful, make sure you consider the technical limitations of the space (WiFi, power outlets, tables, etc.).
+Since this requires a lot of hardware to be successful, make sure you consider the technical limitations of the space (Wi-Fi, power outlets, tables, etc.).

 ### Office hours